kubabuda/ecat_servo/examples/EasyCAT_arduino/README.md

 # Status

-- AVR Arduino - everything works just fine (even tho ATmega was working on 5V and LAN9252 is not 5V tolerant, 3.6V max)
+- AVR Arduino - everything works just fine (even tho ATmega was working on 5V and LAN9252 is not 5V tolerant, 3.6V max), obviously this is not recommended - use voltage levels shifter between AVR and LAN252.
-- port to STM32Duino and launch on STM32F407Z-LAN9252 devkit.
-Configuring, TxPDOs are working with simple explorer
+- port to STM32Duino is working too

 # Results - benchmarks